DavidObando/carnd/Term1/Project3/README.md

 1. Trim the image so only the road section is fed into the model
 2. Resize to 64 pixels wide by 16 pixels tall.

+The trimming was done by keeping the entire width of the image, but only keeping the window of pixes from top = 60 to bottom = 140.
+These values were determined "by hand", simply by opening a sample set of images in an editor and figuring out that this is where most of them would contain the road information.
+A much better approach would involve computer vision algorithms to detect where the road is and transform that information into an ever more usable set of data, as I've learned we'll be doing in P4.

+The resizing of the image to 64x16 was intentionally made to keep the trimmed image form factor while reducing the memory requirements.
+The original image after being trimmed was still 320x120 and I wanted to approximate something closer to 32x32 initially, just to keep the memory pressure down.

 Following that, I wanted to make use of the left and right camera data, not only the center camera data.
 Given that these cameras are offset from the center I modified the steering angle associated to them as indicated in the NVidia whitepaper.
 From the [whitepaper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf):